cloudkitects/Stellar.Pluralize/README.md

 The add or update helpers take in regex strings and optional regex options and will throw for invalid regex patterns.

+Interpolated $0, $1, etc. literals in rule replacement values are shortcuts to the match, tyoically $0 for the entire word, $1 for the root.

 # Usage
 ```C#
 IPluralize pluralizer = new Pluralizer();